To All New and Returning Students, Welcome to the Harvard Law School Residence Halls!

 - Students will be charged $150 for loss of the temporary access card.

 The Housing Handbook is updated during June each year.
 All residents are encouraged to familiarize themselves with its contents.
-Many frequently asked questions are answered there, so when a Resident Assistant or staff member in the Dean of Students Office is unavailable, we encourage you to look to the handbook for answers.
-Also, when residents sign the license/lease, they acknowledge their responsibility for abiding by the policies and procedures outlined in the handbook.
+Many frequently asked questions are answered there, so we encourage you to look to the handbook for answers.
+When residents sign their license/lease for the year, they acknowledge their responsibility for abiding by the policies and procedures outlined in the handbook.

 For more information about the specifics of this policy, please visit the Personal Property Insurance Info Page.